USING YOUR NEW THERAPY BALLS

 Repeat 5 times.

-Place your fingers on top of your therapy ball, with the therapy ball on a table.
+Place your fingers on top of the therapy ball, with the ball resting on a table.

 Roll your fingers over the top of the ball and back.